vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 > The above is a dummy example where we package together a model forward pass and
 > "loss" computation in a single function.
 We then call `jax.grad` on it to get
 > gradients with respect to the model parameters.
-This is a common pattern in Jax
+This is a common pattern in JAX
 > training loops, usually followed by calculating the parameter updates and
 > computing the new parameters.
 In a follow up post I will make on Flax, you
 > will see this pattern crop up a lot.